mmubarek/eda/paper1/README.md

 * RISCV Processor
   - This also  contains a simple RISC-V processor.
 Partially synthesized and in early stages of debugging in synthesis.

+* LegV8Synth
+  -This contains a simple Legv8 like processor, which synthesized for de10 lite with some warnings.